Annapolis Divorce Lawyer

 - Conviction of a felony or misdemeanor in any court where the convicted spouse has been sentenced to serve at least 3 years in a penal institution and at the time of the filing for divorce has already served 12 months of the sentence, or

 - One-year separation and no expectation of reconciliation.

-- Mutual consent if the parties submit a written settlement agreement to the court signed by both individuals that addresses a custody and support of minor children, alimony and distribution of property, and at least one party appears at the divorce hearing.
+- Mutual consent if the parties submit a written settlement agreement to the court signed by both individuals that address custody and support of minor children, alimony, and distribution of property, and at least one party appears at the divorce hearing.

 A Limited Divorce grants a spouse the right to live separate from the other spouse but does not end the legal marital relationship.
 Accordingly, spouses are not free to remarry upon the entry of a limited divorce.
 There are four grounds for a Limited Divorce in Maryland: